-Emergency Medicine is pleased to sponsor a fellowship for interested EM graduates in Critical Care Transport and Helicopter EMS (HEMS) with the UW Med Flight program.
-This unique program, established in July 2010, is aimed at providing the experience necessary to prepare future HEMS medical directors for this complex role.
+The BerbeeWalsh Department of Emergency Medicine offers a fellowship for interested BC/BE emergency medicine graduates in Critical Care Transport and Helicopter EMS (HEMS) with the UW Med Flight program.
+The fellowship provides the experience necessary to prepare future HEMS medical directors for this complex role.

-Founded in 1985, Med Flight is among the best-established critical care transport services in the country and among the few that have flown full time with a physician-nurse-pilot flight crew configuration since day one.
-Med Flight’s long history and its status as a model for programs across the country pairs with the UW’s well-regarded and fully accredited EM residency program to form the foundation for the fellowship.
+Founded in 1985, Med Flight is among the most highly recognized and established critical care transport services in the country and among the few that have flown full-time with a physician-nurse-pilot flight crew configuration since day one.
+Med Flight’s long history and its status as a model for programs across the country pairs with the University of Wisconsin’s well-regarded and fully accredited EM residency program to form the foundation for the fellowship.

 The one-year fellowship is primarily aimed at individuals interested in building their academic and administrative expertise by focusing on the behind-the-scenes work that goes into the medical direction of a HEMS program.
-With the rapid expansion of helicopter programs in the U.S. in the last 10 years (for better or worse) the strong need for good medical direction has become clear.
+The rapid expansion of helicopter programs in the U.S. over the last decade necessitates a strong need for experienced medical direction.
 Medical directors oversee these programs to ensure that staff is properly trained and appropriate medical utilization of HEMS programs is being followed.

 A primary component of this fellowship is flight experience.
-To be an effective medical director of a HEMS program, one must understand the capabilities and limitations of the environment that flight crews work in.
+In order to be effective, HEMS program medical directors must understand the capabilities and limitations of the environment in which flight crews work.
 This is true for both the aviation and medical aspects of the program.
-Many residents may find themselves matched to EM programs that offer either no flight experience, or very limited ride-along experiences that do not provide adequate background to be effective.
-This fellowship provides significant flight experience by having the fellow as the sole physician responsible for all care as an integrated member of the flight team of nurse-pilot-physician.
+Many residents may find themselves matched to EM programs that offer either no flight experience or very limited ride-along experiences that do not provide adequate background to be effective.
+This fellowship provides significant flight experience by placing the fellow as the sole flight physician responsible for patient care in our nurse-pilot-physician flight team.

 The fellowship is sufficiently flexible to allow for exploration of individual interests.
-Further education at the master’s level (MPH or M.S.) is also available at the UW based on individual interests, and may be worked out in advance.
+Further education at the master’s level (MPH or MS) is also available at the UW-Madison based upon individual interest.